Tochukz/ToyStore/NOTES.md

 By default a Session states are stored in-process on the web server hosting the web application.
 The use of Session State stored in-process to store user-specific information may work well for demonstration purposes and for small websites but may have performance implications for larger sites.
 For larger websites and sites that run multiple instances, it is recommended to use an external provider such as _Window Azure Cache Service_.
 The Cache Service provides a distributed caching service that is external to the web site and solves the problem of using in-process session state.
 [Learn more](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-aspnet-session-state-provider)

 ## Lesson 7: Checkout and Payment with PayPal
+__Enabling Login from Other Sites Using OAuth and OpenID__
+When you add __OAuth__ provider _(Facebook, Twitter or Windows Live)_ to your ASP.NET Web Forms application, you must set the application ID (Key) value and an application secret value.
+You add these values to the _Startup.Auth.cs_ file in your Web Forms application.
+Additionally, you must create an application on the external site so that you can get the application keys.
+For sites that use an _OpenID_ provider _(Google)_, you do not have to create an application on the external site.